johnsonvu/runtime-visualizer/README.md

 Enter a Python project repository and the command to execute tests, then voila!
 ![example-app](./images/app.png)

+## Visualization Description
+1. Our visualization was implemented using react-force-graph-2d
+    * On top of this, we created customized rendering for node, and link metadata to display as an overlay
+    * To prevent clutter, we only display data on hover
+        * The hovered node and its children are highlighted and their metadata is displayed

+## Analysis Description
+1. Runtime Analysis
+    * Instead of using built-in Python libraries to grab the data, we made our own Python class to store our call information.
+    * We injected code that would call this library after before/after every call.
+    * Each test will also have a call injection to create a new instance of our analyze class
+    * Data from this analysis is represented by edge width

+2. Memory Analysis
+    * We used a Python library mem_profile and inject profiles to each function def in all files
+    * Then, we execute the unit tests and parse the log file and track peak memory usage for every function call
+    * Data from this analysis is represented by the size of the nodes

 ## Group members & Work Contributed
 1. Johnson Vu
     * Visualization